Rico-febrian/simple-etl-with-luigi/README.md

 After a long and iterative requirements gathering process, **let’s assume the stakeholders have agreed to this proposed solution, despite its advantages and disadvantages:**

-**- Build an ETL Pipeline**
+- **Build an ETL Pipeline**

    - Integrate all data source into a centralized data warehouse for quick and easy access.
    - Clean and transform data to improve data quality across all sources.
    - Automate ETL Pipeline with Cron for daily updates

-**- Web Scraping**
+- **Web Scraping**

    - Use web scraping to collect additional data.

 ---
 ---